Cvrane/ChartReader/README.md

 </h3>

 ## Axes Detection (Accuracy: 80.22%) [1006/1254 correct]
-1. Firstly, the image is converted into bw image (black and white), then the max-continuous ones along each row and each column are obtained.
+1. Firstly, the image is converted into black and white image, then the max-continuous ones along each row and each column are obtained.
 2. Next, for all columns, the maximum value of the max-continuous 1s is picked.
 3. A certain threshold (=10) is assumed, and the first column where the max-continuous 1s falls in the region [max - threshold, max + threshold] is the y-axis.
 4. Similar approach is followed for the x-axis, but the last row is picked where the max-continuous 1s fall in the region [max - threshold, max + threshold]